FODMAP Intolerance vs. Gluten Sensitivity: How to Tell Which One You Have

 Before going further, a line in the sand.

-If you have ongoing GI symptoms, especially with weight loss, anemia, chronic diarrhea, or a family history of celiac, see a doctor and get tested for celiac before changing your diet.
-Celiac testing requires you to be eating gluten.
+Ongoing GI symptoms, especially with weight loss, anemia, chronic diarrhea, or a family history of celiac, warrant a doctor visit and a celiac test before any diet change.
+Celiac testing requires gluten in the diet.
 A gluten-free or low-FODMAP trial done first will make the blood tests and biopsy unreliable.

 Untreated celiac is not a lifestyle problem.
 It's bowel damage, malabsorption, and increased risk of osteoporosis, infertility, and certain cancers.
 The treatment is a strict, lifelong gluten-free diet.
 Low-FODMAP is not a substitute.

 Nothing in this post is a reason to skip that workup.
-If celiac is on the table, rule it out properly first, then come back.
+When celiac is on the table, rule it out properly first, then come back.

 How to tell for yourself (once celiac is ruled out)

-If you've been cleared of celiac and wheat allergy, there are a few practical tests that can tell you whether you're actually reacting to fructans rather than gluten.
+After celiac and wheat allergy have been cleared, a few practical tests can point toward fructans rather than gluten.

 The onion-and-garlic test.
-If you're "gluten-free" but still eat onion, garlic, or large amounts of other high-fructan foods (artichokes, leeks, some beans), and you still have flare-ups, it's probably not gluten.
+Someone "gluten-free" who still eats onion, garlic, or large amounts of other high-fructan foods (artichokes, leeks, some beans) and still has flare-ups is probably not reacting to gluten.
 Fructans are in all of those, at higher concentrations than in most bread.

 The sourdough test.
 Traditional, slow-fermented sourdough contains gluten but can be lower in fructans, because the fermentation process breaks some fructans down.
 Monash has tested specific sourdough breads as low FODMAP at specific serving sizes.
 Outcomes depend on the recipe, the starter, and the fermentation time, so sourdough is not automatically low FODMAP (and spelt, which is a wheat variety, isn't automatically low FODMAP either).
-If regular bread wrecks you but a slice of a real sourdough sits fine, that pattern points at fructans, not gluten.
+When regular bread wrecks you but a slice of real sourdough sits fine, that pattern points at fructans, not gluten.
 Note: "sourdough" at most US grocery stores is flavored bread made with commercial yeast and no real long fermentation.
-You need the real thing, in a tested serve size.
+The real thing, in a tested serve size, is what matters.

 The gluten-free junk food test.
 A lot of gluten-free packaged foods (cookies, crackers, breads) still use inulin, chicory root fiber, or other high-fructan ingredients as texture replacements.
-If gluten-free products still cause bloating, your culprit is probably fructans hiding in the "healthy fiber" ingredient.
+This is exactly what reading food labels on low FODMAP is designed to catch.
+When gluten-free products still cause bloating, the culprit is probably fructans hiding in the "healthy fiber" ingredient.

 The low-FODMAP trial.
 The most decisive test.
-A structured elimination + reintroduction protocol isolates each FODMAP group, including fructans, and lets you see which ones actually cause symptoms.
+A structured elimination + reintroduction protocol isolates each FODMAP group, including fructans, and reveals which ones cause symptoms.
 This is the approach Biesiekierski and Skodje used in their studies, and it's what Monash recommends for people whose gluten story doesn't quite add up.

 Why this matters